What is era cycle? A Simple Guide with Examples

 Create new theories |

 In academics, the ERA cycle is used to make students understand theory better, with implications for practical use.
 It helps students to move beyond academic learning.
 Furthermore, the Driscoll's “What?
 So what?
-Now what?” model an be used
+Now what?” model can be used

 In academic writing, keep this section concise.
 Roughly 10-15% of the total word count